pipekit/talk-demos/argocon-demos/2022-ci-cd-for-data/README.md

 To do so, the sensor relies on the Workflow of Workflows pattern because WorkflowTemplates used by a Workflow are added at compile time.

-Sample text to trigger a PR
+Sample text to trigger a PR - ArgoCon 2022